raykpridgen/FileSystemAnalysis/README.md

 Data will store any generated file trees.
 Report will store any generated text files, images, and PDF reports.

-This link must be established every time you run the container via the docker run command provided in the next step.
+These links must be established every time you run the container via the docker run command provided in the next step.

 ### Step 6.
 Launching the Container's Command Line Interface
 To access the command line interface in the container, run this command: